MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 > This policy is available on Windows 10 Pro, Windows 10 Enterprise, and Windows 10 Education

-Allows the IT Admin to specify the period for auto-restart warning reminder notifications.
+Allows the IT Admin to specify the period for autorestart warning reminder notifications.

 The default value is 4 (hours).